-All class and tuition fees must be paid in full before final examination clearance is given, and prior to final tests being rendered.
-Graduating seniors must be in compliance for commencement participation clearance to be granted.
+All class and tuition fees must be paid in full before final examination clearance is given, and before final tests are rendered.
+Graduating seniors must comply for commencement participation clearance to be granted.
 Furthermore, passing clearances must be obtained from teachers of all required senior courses before a student is granted graduation privileges.
-Participation in graduation exercises does not imply that a student has successfully completed all requirements for graduation.
-Administration reserves the right of final approval for all graduation music, content, and participants, to ensure the integrity of the ceremony.
-Administration also reserves the right of final approval for participation in commencement exercises by any senior who has exhibited a severe drop in academic performance in the final semester of the year, resulting in a failing grade in more than one class.
+Participation in graduation exercises does not imply that a student has completed all requirements for graduation.
+The administration reserves the right of final approval for all graduation music, content, and participants, to ensure the integrity of the ceremony.
+The administration also reserves the right of final approval for participation in commencement exercises by any senior who has exhibited a severe drop in academic performance in the final semester of the year, resulting in a failing grade in more than one class.
 Friends and family of graduates are encouraged to celebrate the commencement event with the graduates without the use of artificial noisemakers.
 Commencement attendees are requested to abide by decorum appropriate to the event.